 There are a few different brands of menstruation cups available and they are made of different materials.
-The soft cups are the ones that are made by Instead and although this site has no affinity with that company, the focus is on that brand because they have been the one brand that has been shown to be most useful when trying to get pregnant because of the material they use and the position they sit in.
+The Soft Cups are the ones that are made by Instead and although this site has no affinity with that company, the focus is on that brand because they have been the one brand that has been shown to be most useful when trying to get pregnant because of the material they use, their flexibility, and the position they sit in.
+Therefore we are spotlighting those and their possible ability to help when TTC (trying to conceive).

-Other cups available include the Mooncup which is made of a slightly different, more rigid, material and sits in a slightly different position and hence is not quite so good for use when TTC.
+Other cups available include the Mooncup which is made of a slightly different, more rigid, material, is reusable and sits in a slightly different position and hence is not quite so good for use when TTC. it is available in the the US and UK on Amazon.

 However, women have also discovered that soft cups can be a useful device when trying to conceive so they now have a dual use.
 You insert soft cups after intercourse so that the soft cup keeps the sperm in place.
 It can also be useful to use a sperm-friendly lubricant with the soft cups.
 You can find out much more about how to use soft cups to try and get pregnant.